amosbastian/template/README.md

 1. Sometimes MySQL will complain about too many connections: restart your Next.js app and it will go away
 2. Pricing plans currently aren't synced to the database, which would be ideal
 3. RBAC might not work as intended and I haven't tested it enough
+4. Not using tRPC in RSCs, so not sure if that works properly

 ## Running Locally